 In this article, we have considered several estimators of the dispersion parameter for the use in establishing phase II control limits.
 These estimators comprise some commonly used as well as robust estimators, which are not common in the control charts literature.
 A CUSUM chart scheme has been used to monitor the dispersion parameter using these estimators.
 The performance of these estimators has been assessed under various situations: the uncontaminated situation and various situations contaminated with symmetric and asymmetric variance disturbances, location disturbances, and non-normal environments.
 Under uncontaminated situation, all charts perform well, but the CUSUM chart based on the sample standard deviation S outperforms all, as was expected under normality.
-When there are symmetric and asymmetric variance disturbances, the CUSUM charts based on T{nr} , MADM, and S{rr} perform satisfactory and the performance of the other charts is (very) poor.
-The CUSUM chart based on the IQR estimator performs well for the gamma distribution, the G estimator performs well under the I-distribution.
+When there are symmetric and asymmetric variance disturbances, the CUSUM charts based on $T{nr}$ , MADM, and $S_r$ perform satisfactory and the performance of the other charts is (very) poor.
+The CUSUM chart based on the IQR estimator performs well under the logistic distribution, and the $T_n$ estimator performs well under the t-distribution.
 However, the differences between the estimators are not very substantial.
-In short, the dispersion CUSUM charts based on robust estimators (I{rr} , I) behave well in all types of environments (uncontaminated, contaminated, and non-normal).
+In short, the dispersion CUSUM charts based on robust estimators ( $T{nr}$ , MADM, and $S_r$ ) behave well in all types of environments (uncontaminated, contaminated, and non-normal).